Yes Man (film): Production

+Music

-The film's soundtrack features original music by Munchausen by Proxy, a fictional band named after the Münchausen syndrome by proxy (a psychological disorder).
+The film's soundtrack features original music by Munchausen by Proxy, a fictional band named after Münchausen syndrome by proxy (a psychological disorder).
 In the film, the band consists of actress Deschanel on lead vocals and the San Francisco-based all-female band Von Iva, a trio of vocals, keyboards and drums.
 Von Iva's members collaborated with Deschanel, a singer-songwriter and one half of the duo She & Him, on writing and recording the band's songs for the film.
 Von Iva got the part of the fictional ensemble in the film after the movie's music supervisor, Jonathan Karp, saw the cover of their CD in Amoeba in Hollywood.
 For the DVD/Blu-ray release of the film, Deschanel and Von Iva filmed a spoof MTV music show-style documentary on the band for which they filmed mock music videos for several of the songs; the home video release also includes full-length performances by the group that were not included in the film.

 The soundtrack also features nine songs by Eels, including a brand-new song entitled "Man Up".

 The introduction music at the beginning of the film from Carrey's ringtone comes from the song "Separate Ways" by Journey.
 It is also featured when Carrey's character bails out from the hospital to catch the joggography at 6 am.
 "Helicopter" by Bloc Party plays on the first joggography scene.

 Release

 Critical reception

 Yes Man received mixed reviews.
-Review aggregator Rotten Tomatoes gave the film a rating of 46%, based on 153 reviews, with an average rating of 5.3.
+Review aggregator Rotten Tomatoes gave the film a rating of 45%, based on 155 reviews, with an average rating of 5.3.
 The site's consensus reads, "Jim Carrey's comic convulsions are the only bright spots in this otherwise dim and predictable comedy."
 On Metacritic, the film has a score of 46 out of 100, based on 30 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Many critics thought that its plot was too similar to Carrey's 1997 film Liar Liar.

 In his review for The Miami Herald, Rene Rodriguez wrote, "Yes Man is fine as far as Jim Carrey comedies go, but it's even better as a love story that just happens to make you laugh."
-Kyle Smith of The New York Post wrote: "The first time I saw Yes Man, I thought the concept was getting kind of stale toward the end.
-As it turns out, that was only the trailer."
 Roger Ebert of the Chicago Sun Times gave the film 2 out of 4, and compared it to Liar Liar.
-He said "Jim Carrey works the premise for all it's worth, but it doesn't allow him to bust loose and fly.".
+He said "Jim Carrey works the premise for all it's worth, but it doesn't allow him to bust loose and fly."